Zebiano/Labeler/README.md

 - **color**: Hex color of label.
   - *Example:* `FC271E`

-Alternatively, you can also run `labeler -en`.
+Alternatively, run `labeler -en`.
 This way, every label inside the `labels.json` file will be removed first.

-*Note:* Running `labeler -fn` will bypass the question and default to "keep labels file as is".
+*Note:* Running `labeler -fn` will bypass the question, which defaults to "keep labels file as is".

 #### `labeler -fdur [REPOSITORY]`
 A very specific example, yet the one I think will be the most used.
 It's assumed that `token` and `owner` are set in the [config](#labeler--c)!